alexlaverty/alexlaverty.github.io_20220810/_posts/2022-05-01-manly-beach-reddit-bot-python.md

 If you want to have a go at coding it yourself feel free to raise a pull request here :

 <https://github.com/alexlaverty/manlybeach-reddit-bot/pulls>

+So if you wonder why I have so many posts in the Manly Beach subreddit, it's because I automated the process, work smarter not harder ; )